Common manuals and documents to develop and authorizations you may need:

 This list contains descriptions of the most common manuals and documents required for a Part 135 operator.

-The Letter of Compliance is required for every level of Part 135 certification.
-The Letter of Compliance (sometimes called the Statement of Compliance) is a detailed listing of each FAA regulation that pertains to the operator, and an explanation of how the operator is in compliance or will comply with that regulation.
+The Statement of Compliance is required for every level of Part 135 certification.
+The Statement of Compliance (sometimes called the Letter of Compliance) is a detailed listing of each FAA regulation that pertains to the operator, and an explanation of how the operator is in compliance or will comply with that regulation.
 In some cases, the means of compliance is stated in one of the operator’s required manuals, in which case that regulation may be referenced to the appropriate place in that manual.

 This document must be very specific, and is one of the documents that many operators have difficulty preparing.
 Typically this document will run well over 100-150 pages.

 General Operations Manual

 The General Operations Manual (GOM) contains the majority of the policy and procedure for the Part 135 operator.
 The GOM will contain everything from personnel job descriptions and responsibilities, flight and duty limits, weight and balance procedures, and most other items that specify the methods by which the operator will conduct their operations.

 The General Operations Manual is required for all operators except for Single Pilot, and in some cases, Single PIC.
 This document will often have 150-300 pages.
 See the GOM page.

 The Training Manual (sometimes referred to as the Training Program), is the document that specifies the policies and procedures for training flight crewmembers.
 This document must properly specify all the FAA-required training items and specify the FAA-required ground and flight training hours.
 This manual will be used by company instructors to conduct all ground and flight training.